 The Pathfinder calculations replicate the input speed-density curve.
 The calculated points are slightly below the input curves, making the results slightly conservative.
 The specific flow calculations also match the expected results.
-The comparisons show that Pathfinder correctly uses the input speeddensity curve in the calculations.
+The comparisons show that Pathfinder correctly uses the input speed-density curve in the calculations.

-2.2 Fundamental Diagram for Bidirectional Flow
+2.2.
+Fundamental Diagram for Bidirectional Flow

-In addition to unidirectional flow, Zhang and Seyfried (2013) and Zhang, Klingsch, Schadschneider, and Seyfried (2012) describe experimental results for bidirectional flow.
+In addition to unidirectional flow, Zhang and Seyfried (Zhang and Seyfried 2013) and Zhang, Klingsch, Schadschneider, and Seyfried (Zhang et al. 2011) describe experimental results for bidirectional flow.
 The experimental bidirectional results are summarized and compared to unidirectional results in Figure 3.

-The experimental setup is shown in Figure 10.
+The experimental setup is shown in Figure 13.
 For a Balanced Flow Ratio (BFR) the left and right entrance widths were identical.
 A limited number of tests used an Unbalanced Flow Ratio (UFR) with different entrance widths.
 The measured fundamental diagrams were the same for balanced and unbalanced flow.

 In addition, participants were either allowed to select to exit to their left or right or were assigned a direction.
-When the participants selected the exit direction, Stable Separated Lanes (SSL) formed, but when required to exit a given direction, lanes were unstable and varied in time and space (Figure 11) resulting in Dynamical Multi-Lanes (DML) flow.
+When the participants selected the exit direction, Stable Separated Lanes (SSL) formed, but when required to exit a given direction, lanes were unstable and varied in time and space (Figure 14) resulting in Dynamical Multi-Lanes (DML) flow.

-Table 1 and Table 2 show the parameters for the experiments.
+Figure 15 and Figure 16 show the parameters for the experiments.

-Figure 10: Setup and of bidirectional flow experiment.
-The widths of the corridor, left entrance, and right entrance were varied in the experiment (Ref.
-Zhang et al., 2012).
+Figure 13.
+Setup and of bidirectional flow experiment.
+The widths of the corridor, left entrance, and right entrance were varied in the experiment (Zhang and Seyfried 2013).